What’s inside today’s trading article?

 So avoid the trap of relating to support and resistance as a single price or line in the sand.
 Think of them as ‘zones‘ of important order flow.

-How To Find The Strongest Support And Resistance Levels In Forex (and all financial markets)
+How To Find The Strongest Support And Resistance Levels (in all financial markets)

 The strongest support or resistance levels will more often than not be with trend.
 What this means is, if we are in a bull trend, pullback levels to support will more often than not be ‘stronger‘ than resistance levels above.
 This is because the underlying order flow in a bull trend is more dominantly on the buy side.
 Holding multiple tests of a with trend level usually is a good indicator of it’s level of strength.